-Accessible entirely online, the L2 Digital Literacies Symposium (L2DL) is a biennial international event offering an array of synchronous and asynchronous sessions that allow academics to make connections across the globe.
-In 2020, the conference focused upon the theme of Critical Transnational Dialogue and Virtual Exchange, and explores intersections between international education, digital literacies, and virtual exchange.
+Accessible entirely online, the L2 Digital Literacies Symposium (L2DL) was a biennial international event offering an array of synchronous and asynchronous sessions that allow academics to make connections across the globe.
+In 2020, the conference focused upon the theme of Critical Transnational Dialogue and Virtual Exchange, and explored intersections between international education, digital literacies, and virtual exchange.

 Virtual presentations selected from submitted proposals were available during the week of October 19-24, and attendees were encouraged to participate in synchronous and asynchronous discussion that took place through October 23; professional development credentials were provided for presenters and attendees who participated in these activities.
 The symposium culminated in livestreamed, invited presentations on October 23 and 24.

 Learn more about the speakers here.